 So, what else can you expect if you’re interested in making a move to this vibrant city by the Rockies?
 From housing to nightlife, and from healthcare to recreation, here’s the Moving2Canada guide to cost of living in Calgary.

-It’s a good time to rent or buy in Calgary right now, with prices at relatively low levels.
+If you are looking for a reasonably affordable city to call home then you’ll be pleased to hear that the cost of living in Calgary when it comes to housing is fair.
+In fact, it’s a good time to rent or buy in Calgary right now, with prices at relatively low levels.
 If you’re looking to live on your own downtown, you’ll find studio apartments for anywhere between $750-1,000.
 A full month’s deposit is standard for most listings (which might come as a surprise to former Quebec residents), while you’ll also need to budget to get the accommodation furnished in most cases.

 A three-bed rental property in the city averages at around $1,200-1,800 (as of late 2018), which is very reasonable.
 Rent will be on the higher end of that scale if you’re looking for accommodation in the popular Southwest and Northwest areas.